 In the United States, food labeling is generally regulated by the United States Department of Agriculture (USDA), the United States Food & Drug Administration (FDA), and the United States Federal Trade Commission (FTC).
 The Food Safety and Inspection Service (FSIS) is the public health agency within the USDA responsible for ensuring that the nation’s commercial supply of meat, poultry, and egg products is safe, wholesome, and properly labeled and packaged.
-Other agencies are involved in the regulation of certain labels.
-For example, the Bureau of Alcohol and Tobacco Tax and Trade within the Department of the Treasury governs alcohol labels, and the Office of the United States Trade Representative (USTR) is involved in treaty negotiations concerning food labeling and international trade.
+Other agencies are involved in the regulation of certain labels including, the Bureau of Alcohol and Tobacco Tax and Trade within the Department of the Treasury which governs alcohol labels and the Office of the United States Trade Representative (USTR) which is involved in treaty negotiations concerning food labeling and international trade.
 Additionally, various states and municipalities impose food labeling requirements, although there have been efforts in recent years to negate these local mandates.

-In 1938, the Food, Drug, and Cosmetic Act (FDCA) preempted the Food and Drugs Act of 1906.
+In 1938, the Food, Drug, and Cosmetic Act (FDCA) was passed and preempted the Food and Drugs Act.
 The FDCA focused on the issues of food misbranding and adulteration and serves as a basic framework for food regulation by the FDA and the USDA.
-It created food standards, authorized inspections of factories, and provided for court injunctions as remedy for violations, in addition to the already existing seizure and prosecution remedies.
+It created food standards, authorized inspections of factories, and provided for court injunctions as a remedy for violations, in addition to the already existing seizure and prosecution remedies.
 Since 1938, the FDCA has been amended a number of times and related laws have been enacted.
-The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, or food security threats.
+The evolution of U.S. food law has been a response to food safety problems, nutrition concerns, economic issues, environmental issues, agricultural protection, and food security threats.

-The movement toward federal regulation of foodstuffs also entailed a movement toward disclosure of food contents.
-The 1938 FDCA required in part that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
-In addition, a list of ingredients was required on certain products.
-The law also prohibited false or misleading statements in food labeling and prevented the introduction in interstate commerce of adulterated or misbranded food (21 U.S.C. § 331).
+The movement toward federal regulation of food also entailed a movement toward disclosure of food contents.
+The 1938 FDCA required that the label of every processed and packaged food contain the name of the food, its net weight, and the name and address of the manufacturer or distributor.
+Furthermore, a list of ingredients was required on certain products.
+The law also prohibited false or misleading statements in food labeling and prevented the introduction of adulterated or misbranded food in interstate commerce (21 U.S.C. § 331).
 Violations were treated with injunctions, monetary penalties, and potential jail time (21 U.S.C. §§ 332-333).

-In 1990, Congress passed the Nutrition Labeling and Education Act requiring uniform nutrition labeling.
-The labeling standards focused on the relationship between food contents and healthy diets, and labeling standards began to provide adequate information to consumers regarding the content of food, such as disclosure of the food’s nutritional properties and added nutrients.
-The Act also regulated nutrition content claims and health claims.
+Congress, in 1990, passed the Nutrition Labeling and Education Act requiring uniform nutrition labeling.
+The labeling standards focused on the relationship between food contents and healthy diets, and labeling standards began to provide adequate information to consumers regarding the content of food.
+The Nutrition Labeling and Education Act also regulated nutrition content claims and health claims.

 Sample of Food Labeling Issues